-Figure 7.
-Rank histograms for temperature at the surface (a), mid-mantle (b) and at the bottom of the model (c), computed from the 4 evolutions of figure 2.
+Figure 6.
+Rank histograms of the surface true heat flux (a) and velocity (b) as well as the surface observed heat flux (c) and velocity (d), computed from the four evolutions of Fig. 2.
 The dashed lines represent the count for each bin if the rank histograms were flat.

-- 5 Since the noise in the observations largely affects the shape of the rank histograms, we need to add noise to the ensemble members before computing the rank histograms, as explained in Anderson (1996) and Hamill (2001).
+Since the noise in the observations largely affects the shape of the rank histograms, we need to add noise to the ensemble members before computing the rank histograms, as explained in Anderson (1996) and Hamill (2001).
 The noise we add to each ensemble member has the same standard deviation as the noise affecting the observed data.
-The right column of Fig. 6 represents such rank histograms for heat flux on Fig. 6(e) and velocity on Fig. 6(f).
-Both χ^2 score are well below χ^2_c : we cannot sav that the rank histograms are significantly non-uniform.
-It is not possible to detect the under-dispersion of the ensemble for surface velocity using only observed data. - 10
+The right column of Fig. 6 represents such rank histograms for heat flux in Fig. 6e and velocity in Fig. 6f.
+Both χ^2 scores are well below χ^2_c thus, we cannot say that the rank histograms are significantly non-uniform.
+It is not possible to detect the under-dispersion of the ensemble for surface velocity using only observed data.

 Figure 7 shows the rank histograms for temperature at different depth.
-At the surface (Fig. 7(a)), the rank histogram is the same as the rank histogram for the true heat flux Fig. 6(a), since there is a linear relationship between surface temperature and surface heat flux.
+At the surface (Fig. 7a), the rank histogram is the same as the rank histogram for the true heat flux Fig. 6a, since there is a linear relationship between surface temperature and surface heat flux.
 It follows that the rank histogram of surface temperature is not significantly non-uniform.
-At mid-mantle (Fig. 7(b)), the rank histogram of temperature is significantly non-uniform, with a $\chi^2 = 36.43 \ge \chi^2_c$.
-It is more populated towards the higher values, which could indicate that the temperature ensemble in the mid-mantle is biased towards the lower 15 values.
-At the bottom (Fig. 7(c)), the rank histogram of temperature is also significantly non-uniform, with a $\chi^2 = 37.29 \ge \chi_c^2$.
+At mid-mantle (Fig. 7b), the rank histogram of temperature is significantly non-uniform, with a $\chi^2 = 36.43 \ge \chi_c^2$.
+It is more populated towards the higher values, which could indicate that the temperature ensemble in the mid-mantle is biased towards the lower values.
+At the bottom (Fig. 7c), the rank histogram of temperature is also significantly non-uniform, with a $\chi^2 = 37.29 \ge \chi_c^2$.
 The first bin of the rank histogram is highly populated, while the rest of the histogram is roughly flat.
 This suggests that the ensemble is biased towards the hotter temperatures at the bottom of the model.

 In conclusion, Fig. 7 shows that the ensemble is reliable at the surface for temperature, but becomes unreliable at depth.
-20 The lower value of the standard deviation σ_T^e compared to the true error ε_T^e observed in Fig. 3 in 3 out of 4 cases is due to a misestimation of the error on the temperature at depth by the ensemble.
-We discuss this point in more details in Sect.
+The lower value of the standard deviation σ_T^e compared to the true error $\epsilon_T^{\rm e}$ observed in Fig. 3 in three out of four cases is due to a misestimation of the error in the temperature at depth by the ensemble.
+We discuss this point in more detail in Sect.
 5.